bmc-compuware/ispw-source-code-downloader-azure-extension/README.md

 ## Installing extensions in a Azure Devops Server Instance

-1. Install the BMC AMI DevX Common Configuration extension and BMC AMI DevX Source Code Downloader extension according to the Azure Devops instructions for installing extensions.
+1. Install the BMC AMI DevX Common Configuration extension and BMC AMI DevX Code Pipeline Source Code Downloader extension according to the Azure Devops instructions for installing extensions.
 2. Install the Workbench CLI on the machine in which Azure Devops Server is running that will execute the extension.
 The Workbench CLI is available in the Workbench installation package.
 If you do not have the installation package, please visit [support.bmc.com](https://support.bmc.com/).

 ## Configuring for Workbench CLI & Host Connections